This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Video Showing How To Make Jalapeno Poppers:

-Click or tap on the image below to play the video.
-It's the easiest way to learn how to make Jalapeno Poppers!
+Don't miss the VIDEO above - it's the easiest way to learn how to make Jalapeno Poppers!

 Where does nutrition info come from?
 Nutrition facts are provided as a courtesy, sourced from the USDA Food Database.
 You can find individual ingredient carb counts we use in the Low Carb & Keto Food List.
 Carb count excludes sugar alcohols.
 Net carb count excludes both fiber and sugar alcohols, because these do not affect blood sugar in most people.
 We try to be accurate, but feel free to make your own calculations.